kenzsiy/reworked-chat-fivem/README.md

 - chat messages

 Please keep in mind this is only for Commands and nothing else!
 (Popular in Germany, and im German so i made it like i know it.
 Let me know if you want a full flegded chat with all features reworked!)

+# Important: Chat resource needs to be named "chat" to Work!